24 VERY BEST Things To Do In Split, Croatia For Your First Visit!

 4. BUY TRINKETS IN THE PALACE

-Inside the Palace and underneath the ancient arches, there are some nice artisan stalls and creative things to buy, such as postcard paintings as well as popular jewellery and lavender souvenirs.
-If you’re wanting to take a piece of Split home with you and shop somewhere unique, this place is the spot and it’s lit with twinkly lights!
+Inside the Palace and underneath the ancient arches, there are some nice artisan stalls and creative things to buy, such as postcard paintings as well as popular jewellery and lavender souvenirs – Croatia LOVES lavender, it is everywhere!

 5. SUNSET DRINKS ALONG THE RIVA